Prickly issue of privatisation ahead of NSW poll

 But Metropolitan Roads Minister Natalie Ward pushed back against the “scare campaign by Labor” and denied a sale would occur.

-Last week, Premier Dominic Perrottet ruled out further privatisation, despite previously claiming infrastructure like the $16.8 billion WestConnex would have been impossible to build without it.
+Last week, Mr Perrottet ruled out further privatisation, despite previously claiming infrastructure like the $16.8 billion WestConnex would have been impossible to build without it.

 “This will raise the bar across the country when it comes to government transparency and accountability,” he told the Sydney Morning Herald.

-Meanwhile, the Greens on Friday said they’d set about repealing laws that target climate protesters and amend sentencing laws so that those engaged in non-violent genuine protest cannot receive a prison sentence.
+Meanwhile, the Greens on Friday said they’d set about repealing laws that targeted climate protesters and amend sentencing laws so that those engaged in non-violent genuine protest cannot receive a prison sentence.

 The special housing developments will provide people with mental illness and psychological disability access to stable, long-term housing and vital support services, it said.